popgenDK/website/_pages/home.md

 Our group develops statistical and computational methods for analysis of genomic data including methods for performing multi-loci association studies, methods for detecting and correcting for population stratification, methods for detecting natural selection, loci dependent methods for modeling identity-by-descent and various methods for analysis of second generation sequencing data.

-## UCPH

-## Population and Statistical genetics at the Bioinformatic Center at UCPH

-We are meta group of labs that work with various parts of population, medical and statistical genetics at the Biocenter at University of Copenhagen.
-The meta group consists of 5 labs that works with focus on different organisms and systems.
-We apply and develop methods for analyzing large scale next generation sequencing data.

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/KUlogo.jpg" style="width: 120px">